GiuMangiaracina/Thesis/README.md

 - 'http://127.0.0.1:18082' (Spark3);

 ## Usage
-In the 'program' directory, re-run the following command:
+In the 'program' directory, re-execute the following program:
 - for Windows users:
-execute 'start_win.cmd';
+click on 'start_win.cmd';
 - for Linux users:
-execute 'start.sh' .
+click on 'start.sh' .

 This command starts the system, and executes in parallel the computations, showing them on three different terminal windows.
 The selected QoS requirements of each applications are the following: